-There are many different types of spider in Florida.
+Spiders are numerous and varied in Florida.
+Most are harmless.
 Some of them, such as golden orb spiders, are mildly venomous and have painful bites, but their venom is too weak to be life-threatening to human beings (although in rare circumstances, it can cause allergic reactions).

-The most dangerous spiders in Florida belong to one of two types: they are basically either a species of widow spider, or a species of recluse spider.
+The most dangerous spiders in Florida belong to one of two types: a species of widow spider or a species of recluse spider.
 These are the only two types of spider found in Florida that have venom powerful enough to be dangerous to people.

 You can minimize the chances of being bitten by being aware of the types of places where both types of spider might be found, and also by taking appropriate precautions, such as wearing gloves when reaching into recesses and places that you can’t see, where spiders might be hiding.
 Both types of spider can take up residence in old clothing that you haven’t worn for a long time.